 Table of Contents

 In August, Congress passed the Inflation Reduction Act with little fanfare.
-Unless you were paying close attention.
-You might have assumed that this piece of legislation was to target both combating inflation and advancing climate change initiatives.
+You might have assumed that this piece of legislation was to target both combating inflation and advancing climate change initiatives if you weren’t paying close attention.

-However, the legislation of $738 billion contains a large amount of funding for programs that will specifically affect commercial real estate.
-Specifically, the owners and operators of multifamily properties are going to benefit from this.
+The legislation of $738 billion contains a large amount of funding for programs that will specifically affect commercial real estate.
+The owners and operators of multifamily properties are going to benefit from this.

 In this article, we look at how the IRA will have far-reaching impacts on the multifamily industry.